 Monitor and tune resources accordingly to optimize batch ingestion

 Batch ingestion jobs require workers to process and write data, which can increase the CPU utilization of your featurestore and affect online serving performance.
 If preserving online serving performance is a priority, start with 1 worker for every 10 online serving nodes.
 During ingestion, monitor the CPU usage of the online storage.
 If CPU usage is lower than expected, increase the number of workers for future batch ingestion jobs to increase throughput.
 If CPU usage is higher than expected, increase the number of online serving nodes to increase CPU capacity or lower the batch ingestion worker count, both of which can lower CPU usage.

-If you do increase the number of online serving nodes, note that Feature Store takes roughly 15 minutes to reach optimal performance after you make the update.
+If you do increase the number of online serving nodes, note that Vertex AI Feature Store takes roughly 15 minutes to reach optimal performance after you make the update.

 For more information about featurestore monitoring, see Cloud Monitoring metrics.